Important Safety Information for Finasteride

 You are encouraged to report negative side effects of prescription products to the FDA.
 Visit www.fda.gov/medwatch or call 1-800-FDA-1088.

+This information is not comprehensive.
 Please see the full Prescribing Information for complete safety information.